Are LED Lights Bad for the Environment? Advantages & Disadvantages

 The energy efficiency of leds directly translates to a lower carbon footprint (source: hilclare)

-LED bulbs emit 80% fewer greenhouse gases than incandescent bulbs and 50% fewer than compact fluorescent lights (CFLs) when providing the same amount of light.
+Compared to LEDs and Incandescent, LED bulbs emit 80% fewer greenhouse gases than incandescent bulbs and 50% fewer than compact fluorescent lights (CFLs) when providing the same amount of light.
 This significant difference demonstrates the superior eco-friendliness of LED technology.

 Studies have shown that LED adoption has a significant impact.
 In 2017, it was found that using LED lights in outdoor spaces and buildings reduced carbon dioxide emissions associated with lighting by approximately 570 million tons.
 Further research revealed that when incandescent lamps were replaced with LEDs, there were eight times fewer CO2 emissions and 6.7 times less energy consumption.